-It allows to add a global offset to the coarse and fine (vernier) counters.
-After this OPCODE is sent, two 16-it words must be written at the MICRO register address.
+It allows to add a global offset to the fine (vernier) and coarse counters.
+After this OPCODE has been sent, two 16-it words must be written at the MICRO register address.
 The microcontroller will remain in a wait status until these two 16-bit word are written.
 The first word carries the coarse counter offset (11 significant bits), the second one carries the fine counter offset (5 significant bits).